An Army Story: Cold War and a Father’s Warmth

 So instead of dropping me off at the Philadelphia induction center at 401 N. Broad St. for a bus to Ft.
 Dix, my dad headed for the bridge to New Jersey to drive me straight to Dix.
 As we drove up to the gate, we could see the busloads of recruits.
 I managed to blend in easily.

-We were allowed weekend leaves during our last two weeks of basic training.
+We were allowed weekend leave during our last two weeks of basic training.
 On my return trips on Sunday, my dad drove me to the bus station in a run-down section of central Philadelphia.
 We enjoyed a few adult beverages before I boarded the bus.
 I remember begging the driver to stop at a gas station so I could use the facilities.

 US Army, Aschaffenburg, Germany.
 I lived in Ready Barracks for two and a half years.